s-kling/CubingTools.de/README.md

 The following files include some of the most advanced and impactful features on **CubingTools.de**:

+### `guildford.js`
+Facilitates the Guildford Challenge optimization with:
+   - **URL Data Management:** Uses URL parameters to manage and retrieve competitor data, ensuring a quick setup for repeated uses.
+   - **Time Optimization and Split Calculation:** Analyzes event times and splits events between two competitors to minimize overall time.
+   - **WCA Data Integration and Visualization:** Pulls data from WCA for accurate timing and updates UI to display the optimal event division for both competitors.

 ### `grouping.js`
 Manages event setup and group assignments, providing:
    - **Event Selection and Customization:** Choose from standard cubing events or add custom events, each displayed dynamically on the user interface.
    - **Competitor Grouping and Role Assignment:** Automatically generates groups for each event, assigns competitors, and includes optional helpers (judges, runners).
    - **Dynamic UI Management:** Seamlessly updates the page with competitor data, group lists, and role assignments, ensuring a real-time setup experience.

-### `guildford.js`
-Facilitates the Guildford Challenge optimization with:
-   - **URL Data Management:** Uses URL parameters to manage and retrieve competitor data, ensuring a quick setup for repeated uses.
-   - **Time Optimization and Split Calculation:** Analyzes event times and splits events between two competitors to minimize overall time.
-   - **WCA Data Integration and Visualization:** Pulls data from WCA for accurate timing and updates UI to display the optimal event division for both competitors.

-These two files represent some of the best features on **CubingTools.de**, delivering efficient event setup and advanced performance optimization.
+These two tools represent some of the best features on **CubingTools.de**, delivering efficient event setup and advanced performance optimization.

 ---